-Road, highway, street, avenue, boulevard -- no matter what it's called, it represents a connection to other people and places, an easy way to get somewhere we want to go.
-Unfortunately, most of the time we never think about the maintenance of our road system until something goes wrong -- such as a pothole, a snowstorm or a tree down.
-At such times we may wonder, "Who is fixing this problem?" and "When will it be done?".
+Road, highway, street, avenue, boulevard -- no matter what it is called, it represents a connection to other people and places, an easy way to get somewhere we want to go.
+Unfortunately, most of the time we never think about the maintenance of our road system until something goes wrong -- such as a pothole, a snowstorm, or a downed tree.
+At such times we may wonder, "Who is fixing this problem?" and "When will it be done?"

 Who is fixing this problem?